andrasq/node-qinvoke/Readme.md

-Split the method into two functions, one (the `thunk`) to partially apply the function to the arguments and to return the other (the `invoke`) that runs the function when called with a callback.
+Split the method into two functions, one (the `thunk`) to partially apply the function to the arguments and to return the other (the `invoke`) that runs the function when called with a callback.  `thunkify` returns the thunk.

 If `object` is not specified, `method` has to be a function body.
 With an `object`, `method` can be a method name or method body.